FREE Online Webinar

 PUBLIC’s latest guidance provides advice for teams evaluating their digital and technology projects.

-Check out a sneak peek at the 18 core principles to consider when conducting such digital evaluations, or dive deeper with the Full Guidebook, complete with application to a hypothetical use case.
+Check out a sneak peek at the 18 core principles to consider when conducting such digital evaluations, or dive deeper with the Full Guidebook, or our latest 'Evaluation Methods' guide.

 What makes evaluating a digital project different?